Photograph by Col Bennett

 About

-I am a visual artist and an Adjunct Research Fellow at MADA, Monash University.
+I am a visual artist working in Australia.
 My practice explores the potential of art to offer new imaginary spaces for encountering the metaphysical, or spiritual.
 Most often, my work is two-dimensional and abstract.
-While based in Australia, my work has increasingly taken on a cross-cultural character, since spending time in Taiwan, China and Indonesia.
+While based in Australia, my work has taken on a cross-cultural character since spending time in Taiwan, China, Indonesia, Nepal, & Japan.

 Overall, I aim to make contemplative, ambiguous compositions that invite the viewer to pause, and hopefully ponder existential questions, supplying cues to prompt without presuming any neat answers.
-I hope you enjoy the work and you can always contact me on, ella.whateley@monash.edu
+I hope you enjoy the work.
+You can always contact me on egwhateley@icloud.com